 - 1 tablespoon coconut oil

-- Stir until everything is evenly combined.
+- Drizzle with coconut oil and stir until everything is evenly combined.

-- Cool to room temperature before serving.
+- Let the mixture cool to room temperature before serving.

-Recipe 7 – DIY Puppy Growth Formula
+DIY Puppy Growth Formula

 - 1 pound ground turkey